|Community Presbyterian Church|

 There are several places to look for postings or information.
 Check the weekly bulletin handed to you as you enter church.
 If you are on the mailing list, you will receive a monthly newsletter called the "Grapevine".
 If you want to receive it and are not, you may either tell an elder or leave your name and address in the church office.
 There is also a Kiosk in Fellowship Hall, which will often have sign up sheets or notices.
 There is a bulletin board in "Uncle Otto's Cozy Corner", and if all else fails, check the church website at www.communitypc.org or call the office at (973) 962-7431.

 There are three services throughout the school calendar year.
-Saturday night service is more contemporary, often with a live band, meeting at 5:30pm.
-Sunday morning services are held at 9:00 and 10:30am.
+Saturday night Vespers service is at 5:30pm.
+Sunday morning services are held at 8:30 and 10:00am.
 The first is somewhat more casual but the same elements as the later service, when the Adult Choir sings and/or the Handbell Choir performs.
+Children's "Faith in Action" Education program is during the 10:00am service.
 Communion is offered either "by intinction", when the bread and wine are placed at the front of the sanctuary to be taken there, or otherwise passed by the elders through the congregation in trays.
-Summer worship hours are different with only one Sunday morning service, and continuing Saturday night services.
+Summer worship hours are different with no Saturday service and Sunday morning 7am Mountain Hike service and 10:00am sanctuary service.

 Depending on the age of the child, there are various programs to engage children including Sunday school, Vacation Bible School, Youth Groups, Orff instruments, Children's Choir, Youth Choir, Children's Chimes and Youth Handbells.
 Please see the more complete program listing for a full description.